Coffeelot/cw-racingapp/README.md

 - Accurate time (old one would vary depending on computer performance) **NOW IN MS!**
 - Ability to reset/run the SQL scripts from in game
 - Phasing/Ghosting of racers
+- Ability to lock tracks down to people by citizen ID

 **Original features by ItsANoBrainer:**